2nd Podhale Rifles Regiment: Formation and border conflicts

 The regiment was established on 31 October 1918, based on the reserve battalion of the Austro-Hungarian 32nd Landwehr Infantry Regiment in Bochnia, under the command of Major Jerzy Dobrodzicki, later promoted to general.
 It was subsequently redesignated as the 2nd Podhale Rifles Regiment.
 It was the only regiment of the later Corps District X formed on Polish soil.
 On 9 December 1918, the 1st Battalion was formed, stationed in Sanok.
 The 2nd Battalion was established in mid-December in Bochnia, and the 3rd Battalion in spring 1919 in Nowy Targ.
-On 13 December 1918, the 1st Battalion, led by Lieutenant Karol Matzenauer, saw its first combat near the village of Krościenko on the Strwiąż river, participating in battles near Zagórz and Chyrów, and later within the Bug Group in the areas of Rawa Ruska, Tarnopol, and Gajów Dytkowiecki.
+On 13 December 1918, the 1st Battalion, led by Lieutenant Karol Matzenauer, saw its first combat near the village of Krościenko on the Strviazh river, participating in battles near Zagórz and Chyrów, and later within the Bug Group in the areas of Rawa Ruska, Tarnopol, and Gajów Dytkowiecki.
 The 2nd Battalion, after defending the south-western border in Spiš, joined the Ukrainian front in mid-January 1919, fighting alongside the 1st Battalion in the Bug Group under General Henryk Minkiewicz.
 The 3rd Battalion was deployed to the Czech border.
 In July 1919, the regiment was sent to Pokuttia to guard the Romanian border.
 In spring 1920, the regiment united all its battalions and joined the 1st Mountain Brigade.
 In December 1919, the regiment's reserve battalion was stationed in Nowy Targ.

 In March 1920, the regiment moved to the Bolshevik front at Dubno, later to Sławeczno, where the 3rd Battalion, previously guarding the Czech border, rejoined.
 The regiment participated in the Kyiv offensive, distinguishing itself in battles at Czapowice and Malin.
 During the retreat, it defended Brest on the Bug river.
 On 8 May 1920, as part of the 1st Mountain Brigade, the regiment entered Kyiv, securing its northern suburbs.
 In June 1920, during the Polish retreat, it defended the Dnieper river crossing until 12 June, engaging in skirmishes with Bolshevik forces.
 The regiment then served as the rearguard for the 3rd Army, earning distinction in the defense of Brest.
 Its soldiers participated in the Polish counteroffensive starting 16 August, capturing Kock, Łuków, Siedlce, Sokołów, Białystok, and Gródek.
 After a few days, it fought along the Sidra river.
 The regiment concluded its combat operations with a three-day battle at Kuźnica on 23 September 1920.
 On 4 October, it participated in capturing Grodno.